-This requires a more systematic assessment of evidence on the environmental and social impact of tourism in the National Park.
-Some data sets already exist, others need to be gathered.
-This should include:
+This requires a more systematic assessment of evidence on the impact of tourism on the environment and communities in the National Park.
+Some data sets already exist but may need analysis; others need to be gathered.
+Elements should include:

-- The pattern of visitor flows on different routes and volumes of visitors at certain sites - Measures of air and water quality - The condition of species and habitats in particular areas of known sensitivity and pressure - Feedback from residents and visitors.
+- The pattern of visitor flows on different routes and volumes of visitors at certain sites - Basic environmental conditions, such as air and water quality (e.g. existing SEPA monitoring) - The condition of species and habitats in particular areas of known sensitivity and pressure - Perceptions of conditions and impact, e,g, via feedback from residents and visitors.

-As well as undertaking a baseline study in selected locations, a system of indicators and repeated observation and measurement should be put in place, partly to act as an early warning system against developing problems.
+As well as undertaking a baseline study in selected locations, a system of indicators and repeated observation and measurement should be put in place, partly to act as an early warning system against developing problems (see Action Area 8).